 Getting to Glyfada from Athens: It is possible to take the tram from Syntagma central square all the way to Glyfada.

 Aegina is perhaps the most conveniently located island for taking day trips from Athens.
 The journey across the water takes just an hour, and the island is the embodiment of the authentic Greek atmosphere and lifestyle.
 Beyond the island’s bustling port, Aegina packs a lot of charm.

 Explore the abandoned, eerie streets of the ghost town of Paleochora, fall in love with the seaside towns of Perdika and Vagia, and enjoy some of the best beaches in Southern Greece.

 Poros is arguably one of Greece’s best-kept secrets and offers a perfect choice for day trips from Athens away from the tourist hordes.
-Poros is made up of two islands – Kalavria and Sphairia – the former an area of greenery sprinkled with pine trees, the latter made up of volcanic rock.
+Poros is made up of two islands – Kalavria and Sphairia.
+The former is an area of greenery sprinkled with pine trees, while the latter is made up of volcanic rock.
 The town centre is believed to be one of the prettiest island capitals across all of Greece.